5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 to take the Kingdom; as He would have allowed the Lord to use the Angels

-to rescue him from his ordeal in the garden.
+to rescue Him from his ordeal in Gethsemane.
 That God was willing to accept

 a second best, to allow His plan for salvation to go as far as Christ's